Exceptionally slow motion of nanoparticles in liquid

 MULTIMAT will make the next step in mesoscale science by combining experimental approaches to build materials by bottom-up assembly in combination with multiscale modelling and in-situ analysis in order to unravel the mechanisms of multiscale assembly

-Our role is to develop and demonstrate new technology to expand the application area of liquid-phase electron microscopy (LP-EM)to multiscale self-assembly.
+Our role is to develop and demonstrate new technology to expand the application area of LP-EM to multiscale self-assembly.
 To this end, the LP-EM visualisation of the formation, mineralisation and self-organisation of bicontinuous polymer nanoparticles (BPN) will be studied.
 The studies will include the implementation of a new chip design that allows flow of a relatively large volume through a thin imaging segment (US Patent Application 13,299,241 (2011), as needed for high resolution imaging of low density materials, and for liquid mixing.
 With LP-TEM we aim to image the development of BPNs from PEO-POEGMA block copolymers, and visualise the effect of their interaction with silicification agents.
 Manipulation of the solution conditions will be used to observe in situ the effects on the assembly pathways.
 The influence of the electron beam on the experiment will be considered particularly carefully by repeating experiments at different electron doses and by determining the critical dose above which structural damage occurs.